-Top Tours & Activities in Miami
+Top attractions in Miami

 With a relaxed beach life and Cuban-bred passion for partying, this Floridian metropolis is a pastel paradise for people watching.
 And animals too!
 Here are Miami's top 10 attractions.